SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 * Chatbase allows easy customization and integration with various tools
 * Chatbase's user-friendly interface makes it accessible to a wide range of users.
 A prompt engineer can setup, tweak and improve the system.
 No development required
-* Botpress lacks the intuitive interface of Chatbase, and is more prone non-sequeter conversation without extensive worflow development and testing
+* Botpress lacks the intuitive interface of Chatbase, and is more prone non-sequeter conversation without extensive workflow development and testing

 ![Figure: Although Botpress seems to have more attention online recently, this may be because it's harder to configure so people are Googling it to help with that](botpress-vs-chatbase.jpg)